 |

-to customers that already have local service with another provider.
+customers that already have local service with another provider.
+Economics

-Economics dictate the cost of customer acquisition, service ordering,
+dictate the cost of customer acquisition, service ordering, provisioning,

 <see Xintex